vogueversestudio-sys/interview-sdet-qa/07_Review_Agile_SDLC_Framework.md

 **Example:**
 "For example, instead of developing a complete application in one year, Agile teams deliver small features every 2–4 weeks and improve them based on feedback."

+**Waterfall** is a traditional model where each phase (Requirement → Design → Development → Testing → Deployment) is completed before moving to the next phase.The entire application is delivered after all phases are completed.

 **SDLC Phases (Software Development Life Cycle):**
 1. Requirement Gathering & Analysis